mtceballos/SIRENAdoc/SIRENAfunctions.rst

     This function creates and retrieves a *NoiseSpec* from a file.

     - Create *NoiseSpec* structure
-    - Open FITS file, move to the NOISE and NOISEALL HDUs and get interesting keywords
+    - Open FITS file, move to the NOISE, NOISEALL and WEIGHTMS HDUs and get interesting keywords
     - Allocate *NoiseSpec* structure
     - Get noise spectrum (CSD), and noise frequencies (FREQ) column numbers
     - Read column CSD and save it into the structure
     - Read column FREQ and save it into the structure
+    - Read columns Wx with the noise weight matrix from noise intervals and save them into the structure
     - Return noise spectrum

     **Members/Variables**